Sándor Pintér

 Sándor Pintér (born 3 July 1948) is a Hungarian politician and former top police officer.
-He served as Minister of the Interior from 1998 to 2002 and since 2010, in Viktor Orbán's cabinets.
+He served as Minister of the Interior from 1998 to 2002 and from 2010 to 2026, in Viktor Orbán's cabinets.

 Biography

 Pintér was born and raised in Budapest.
-He graduated from the Police Officer College (Rendőrtiszti Főiskola) at Budapest in 1978.
+He graduated from the Police Officer College (Rendőrtiszti Főiskola) in Budapest in 1978.
 He worked in the criminal-investigation divisions of the national, Budapest and Pest County Police Departments between 1978 and 1991.
 He received degree at Law and Political Sciences in Eötvös Loránd University in 1986 aged 38.

 Before his entry into the political arena after retirement, he worked as a police officer.
 After entering the police service in 1972 and rising through the ranks, he reached top positions in the Hungarian police, such as Chief of the Budapest police in 1991, and then Chief of the National Police between 1991 and 1996.